xinihe/stock_ambiguity_analysis/code/Adaptive/GeoUncertainty/outputs/results/research_prop.md

 ### Causal Analysis: Instrumental Variables and Mediation/Moderation

 To address the potential endogeneity of ambiguity, we will employ a two-stage least squares (2SLS) IV regression.
+We propose two instrumental variables:

+1.  **Major Geopolitical Events:** We will construct a binary instrument based on the dates of major, unexpected geopolitical events that are exogenous to the Chinese financial market.
+Examples include the announcement of the first U.S. tariffs on China, the outbreak of the Russia-Ukraine conflict, or other significant international political crises.
+    *   **Justification:** These events are driven by international political dynamics and are not caused by daily fluctuations in the Chinese stock market.
+However, they are very likely to increase uncertainty and ambiguity among investors, satisfying the conditions for a valid instrument.

+2.  **Geopolitical Ambiguity News Index:** We will create a daily index based on news from major international sources (e.g., Reuters, Associated Press).
+This index will measure the frequency of articles that contain keywords related to both geopolitics (e.g., "trade war," "sanctions") and ambiguity (e.g., "uncertainty," "unclear," "unforeseeable").
+    *   **Justification:** This instrument is designed to capture the specific component of the international information environment that shapes investors' perceptions of ambiguity.
+By using global news sources, it remains exogenous to local market sentiment.

+We will also conduct mediation and moderation analysis to explore the channels and conditions under which ambiguity affects returns.

+*   **Mediating Variable: Ambiguity**
+    *   **Justification:** Our central thesis is that ambiguity acts as a key mediator in the relationship between geopolitical risk and asset returns.
+We will formally test the pathway: **GPR → Ambiguity → Returns**.
+This analysis will quantify the extent to which GPR's impact on returns is transmitted through the ambiguity channel.

+*   **Moderating Variables:**
+    1.  **Market Volatility Regime:** A dummy variable that equals 1 for days in a high-volatility regime (e.g., when daily volatility is in the top quintile of its historical distribution) and 0 otherwise.
+        *   **Justification:** The negative impact of ambiguity on returns may be amplified during periods of high market stress.
+When risk is already elevated, investors may become even more sensitive to the presence of ambiguity.
+    2.  **Investor Sentiment:** An index of Chinese investor sentiment, constructed from market-based indicators (e.g., put-call ratios, turnover) or survey data.
-In the first stage, we will regress ambiguity on our chosen instrument(s) and the other exogenous variables.
+        *   **Justification:** The market's reaction to ambiguity may depend on the prevailing psychological mood of investors.
+During periods of pessimism, the negative effect of ambiguity is likely to be stronger.ll regress ambiguity on our chosen instrument(s) and the other exogenous variables.
 In the second stage, we will use the predicted values of ambiguity from the first stage to estimate the impact of ambiguity on returns.

 We will also conduct a mediation analysis to test whether ambiguity mediates the relationship between GPR and returns.
 This involves estimating a series of regressions to determine the extent to which the effect of GPR on returns is transmitted through the ambiguity channel.